 The season of Advent has arrived.
 But nothing kicks the legs out from under our observance of Advent like premature Christmas songs.
 Advent, as I’m sure you know, is the season leading up to Christmas, designed to focus us on the hope and expectation of Christ’s arrival, his advent in the world.
-It does this by reminding us what the world was like before Christ — in darkness.
-And it also uses that remembrance to bolster our desire to see him come again in glory at his second and final advent.
+It does this by reminding us that the world was in darkness before Christ.
+And it also uses that remembrance to bolster our desire to see him come again in glory at his second and final advent to dispel for good all lingering darkness.
 The spirit of Advent, then, is of watchfulness and waiting.
 Because of this, Christmas songs are inappropriate to the spirit of the Advent season.
 They don’t jive; they’re incongruous.
 Continue reading

 I was listening to the carol “O Little Town of Bethlehem” today, as recorded by Emmylou Harris.
 There’s something about the way she sings it that perfectly preserves that sweet simplicity that I feel like it ought to have.
 There’s a great little story about the writing of the carol.
 A certain Mr. Philip Brooks, an Episcopal priest from the 19th century who was rector of a church in Philadelphia, wrote the words as a poem after visiting Bethlehem on a trip to the Holy Land.
 He asked his church organist, a Mr. Lewis Redner, to compose a tune for it.
 Mr. Redner recounts the story like this: Continue reading

 The annual cycle of seasons — of solstices and equinoxes, of agricultural death and rebirth, of the changing raiment of the trees, and of the migrations of animals — is an inescapable feature of existing on the planet Earth.
 Even at the equator where the Earth’s tilt makes astronomical changes like solar solstices or changing constellations not as noticeable, there are still yearly cycles of rainy and dry seasons brought about by shifting global weather patterns.
 From the dawn of humanity to the present, it’s safe to say that all human life is profoundly shaped by the repeating time-scale of the Year.
 Continue reading

 O Wisdom, that comest out of the mouth of the Most High, that reachest from one end to another, and orderest all things mightily and sweetly: come to teach us the way of prudence!